daiching/guchi/README.md

 # If no option is specified, the post will be posted as "Nanashi".
 $ guchi
 Nanashi:
-Because it is a bizarre name, Nanashi is fine
+Because it is a bizarre name, Nanashi is fine.
 (...Less than)

 # -u If you specify an option, you can decide the name and post.